 One great thing about building a new custom home is that you don’t have to settle for standard features and finishes.
 Creating a home that’s uniquely yours is what makes a custom home special.
-As you’re planning your home, you’re likely to come across certain features that you know you want to include in the plan.
+As you’re planning your Rochester/Finger Lakes Area Home, you’re likely to come across certain features that you know you want to include in the plan.
 It’s not because these things are trendy or ostentatious.
 It’s because they deliver the kind of comfort and convenience you really want.
-With that in mind, let’s look at 15 “must-have” features for your custom home that you’ll probably want to consider.
+With that in mind, let’s look at 25 “must-have” features for your 2023 custom home.

-A well-planned mudroom can be a life-saver and prevent clutter from taking over your home.
-Muddy shoes, coats backpacks, sports equipment and school projects will no longer be scattered throughout the house.
-Keeping those items organized and contained is easy when you have a mudroom right off the entrance from your garage.
+A well-planned mudroom can be a lifesaver and prevent clutter from taking over your home.
+Keeping muddy shoes, coats, backpacks, sports equipment, and school projects organized and contained is much easier when you have a mudroom right off the entrance from your garage.

-For extra storage, build in a few cubbies or add individual lockers for every family member’s belongings.
+Add extra storage by building in a few cubbies or adding individual lockers for every family member’s belongings.
 If you have a dog, the mudroom is a great place to hang leashes and wipe off muddy paws before your pet heads into the house.
 Built-in kennels and pet washing stations are also excellent mudroom features for pets.

-A first-floor master suite can save you some money if you plan to remain in your home after you retire.
+A first-floor owners' suite can save you some money if you plan to remain in your home after you retire.
 It makes sense to move your bedroom to the first floor if you’re concerned that mobility issues may one day make climbing the stairs difficult or impossible.
 Since your bedroom is already on the first floor, you won’t have to spend thousands of dollars to remodel your home if you ever develop mobility problems.

 If you or your kids love gaming, you know that things can get a little loud at times.
 A dedicated game room can solve that problem.
 Ask the whole family to help you decorate the space in a fun or funky style that sets the room apart.
 Depending on space limitations, you could even combine the game room with the ultimate home theater, add both online gaming and arcade-style games, create a climbing wall, or make room for a sports simulator.